JaimeMitchell/askmydocs-v2/README.md

 **Get your token from:** https://huggingface.co/settings/tokens

-### 4. Download BLOOMZ Model (Optional - Downloads on First Use)
+### 4. Download LLaMA Model (Optional - Downloads on First Use)

 ```bash
 make pull-model
 ```

-⚠️ **Note**: This downloads ~7GB of model weights.
+⚠️ **Note**: This downloads ~16GB of model weights.
 The model will auto-download on first API call if skipped.

 ## 🎯 Quick Start